shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Key Scenes.md

 # Chapter 3

+Summary: Cat Ersatzica escapes to cat outpost

 -   Cat Ersatzica escapes to the cat outpost, possibly with the help of Fisher and Magystra
 -   Awoomoon tasks Lemilay with finding Ersatzica
 -   Lemilay mistakenly runs into Magystra, but nothing happens
--   Fisher helps Ersatzica across the river, then they go back
+-   Fisher helps Ersatzica across the river, then they go back to cat outpost
+-   Magystra is stuck overnight in wolf village

 # Chapter 4

+Summary: Ersatzica spends a day as a cat

 -   Ersatzica hangs out with Fisher
 -   Cat Ersatzica is asked what she is, and she says she’s a wolf
+-   Fisher teaches Ersatzica how to be a cat

 # Chapter 5

+Summary: siblings rescue Ersatzica

+-   Lemilay uses hindsight to track down Ersatzica
+-   Wryonin and mudrich cross river in boat
+-   Ersatzica greets them
+-   They take her back to wolf village, gives her back wolf skin
--   Fisher teaches Ersatzica how to be a cat
+-   Magystra comes back to cat outpost
+-   Magystra claws out Fisher’s eye

 # Chapter 6

+Summary: Ersatzica ponders being a cat while doing the first chief training task

+-   Awoomoon tasks them to census the wolf village
+-   Ersatzica sneaks off to hang out with Fisher
 -   Fisher shows Ersatzica heirloom encyclopedia

 # Chapter 7